DerekParry/traktor_pro_tools/README.md

 This project contains a Makefile with two rules:
 - *make* (or *make create*) => creates a virtual environment directory (~/ve/) and installs all required packages via pip
 - *make clean* => deletes the virtual environment directory from the above command

+This project also contains a config file (~/config.ini).
+Before running, the user must enter the correct paths for Traktor's "collection.nml" file and "History" directory.
+If these are at the application's default locations, then the user will only have to change the value of "*myuser*" to the correct macOS username.

 ### tracklist.py